Holy-Cross-CS/p3-anthony-and-daniel/README.md

 Collaboration:
 - We went to office hours a few times for help get versioning and some other features working
 - We used chat-GPT a couple times for syntax with python, sometimes giving it sudo code.
-Examples included how to propperly use the parse, split and sort features
+Examples included how to propperly use the parse, split and sort features, as well as how to make loops happen in one line